 The Plantation has everything you need to make a creative den – leaves, twigs and big branches.
 Can you make friends with any bugs hiding away at the same time?

 When you've made your den in the Plantation, why not make a trail to it so that other children can have fun in it too?

 If its been a damp day, you might like to make a mud creation in the woodland.
 You could warm up with an edible treat in the Barn Cafe afterwards!

 While on a walk through the woodland, see if you can make a wild crown from sticks and leaves and fallen flowers.

 No.24 Go barefoot

 The lawn is a great place for little explorers to try out barefoot walking whilst mum and dad take it easy.
 Maybe you could have a barefoot running race?
-Make sure you bring a towel or wipes to clean your feet before you put your socks back on!
+Make sure you bring a towel to clean your feet before you put your socks back on!